What’s the Difference Between Guided, Self-Guided, and Independent Travel?

-Guided tours are all generally all-inclusive group travel experiences led by a guide and following a specific itinerary.
+Guided packaged tours are all generally all-inclusive group travel experiences led by a guide and follow a specific itinerary.
 These types of tours are popular worldwide, and there are a wide variety of guided tours that cater to every age and budget.
-You may have a picture of 50 Chinese tourists pouring out of a crowded tour bus with DSLR cameras hung around their necks, causing a traffic jam in central Rome; that's just one type of guided tour.

-Guided group tours are convenient, include expert guides that provide interesting background information on every place you visit and are usually better all-around bang-for-your-buck.
+Guided group tours are convenient, include expert guides that provide interesting background information on every place you visit, and are generally an easy stress-free option.
 People who choose group tours enjoy the company of other travelers, as well as the local expertise of the guides.

-Going on a guided tour is great if you are nervous about visiting somewhere for the first time.
-Having a guide is ideal for locations where you don’t speak the local language and especially for places well off the beaten path that may be difficult to access as an independent traveler, like Argentina or Zambia.
-If you want a deeper intellectual understanding of a destination, a guided tour is definitely the way to go.
+- It's great for first-time travelers or if you're visiting somewhere for the first time: Having a guide is ideal for locations where you don’t speak the local language and especially for places well off the beaten path that may be difficult to access as an independent traveler, like Argentina or Zambia.

-The convenience of these kinds of trips is a huge reason people choose guided tours.
-Coordinating all the logistics of your own trip from transportation to event tickets to finding good places to eat every day and finding the right places to stay and piecing together ferry schedules in other languages and carrying your luggage from the bus to taxi to hotel day after day -- it can be a hassle, especially if you’re not used to it.
+- They're convenient: Coordinating all the logistics of your own trip, from transportation to event tickets to knowing where to eat, can be a hassle, especially if you’re not used to it.
 If you’re short on time, you may be able to fit more into your itinerary when it’s pre-arranged and handled by travel professionals.

 A self-guided tour is one where the traveler has a route, information, and some amenities arranged by a company, but is responsible from getting between point A and B each day on their own.
 Self-guided tours do not include the support of a group or a hired guide, although sometimes self-guided tour operators organize accommodation, luggage transfers from starting point to final destination, or even basic maps and pointers for navigating the destination on one’s own.